Bhavana10-bit/My-Portfolio/README.md

 2. Open `index.html` in your web browser
 3. Customize the content to match your profile
 4. Replace the placeholder image with your own photo
-5. Update the skills, projects, and contact information
+5. Update the skills, projects information

 ## Customization